 \subsection{Planar and spherical symmetry cases with fixed mass density}

 In this subsection, we will keep the mass density to be fixed.
 And we use the metric (\ref{eq:410803}) to describe our spacetime with planar or spherical symmetry, which reads

-where $f$ and $\chi$ are only the functions of $z$, their expression is undetermined now. $\mathfrak{s}_{i j}$ is $d-2$ dimensional angular direction metric.
-The derivative of area with respect to timeis given by (\ref{eq:405012}), and now we take its square
+where $f$ and $\chi$ are only functions of $z$, their expression is undetermined now. $\mathfrak{s}_{i j}$ is $d-2$ dimensional angular direction metric.
+The derivative of area with respect to time is given by (\ref{eq:405012}), and now we take its square